shrishailsw/AWS-Projects/README.md

 ---

 ## 📂 Repository Structure
-- `Project-1/` → First project details with code/configuration
+- `Project-1/` → Cost Optimization
-- `Project-2/` → Second project setup and explanation
-- `Project-3/` → More AWS use cases and experiments
 - `README.md` → Overview of all projects (this file)

 ---